• 0Shopping Cart

 How do you reverse filler quickly?

 Hyaluronic acid fillers can be reversed using an enzyme called hyaluronidase.
 A common brand name for the product is Hylenex.
+This is a prescription medication and must be prescribed and administered by a medical professional.

 How long does it take to reverse filler?